 “Terreno” translates to land.
 Some expats prefer to purchase land and build their own homes.
 Keep in mind that some land in Portugal is registered for agricultural purposes.
 This is why you should first check with the city hall (Câmara Municipal) to ensure that the land is registered for habitation.

 In the ads for apartments or on real estate websites, you might find symbols such as “T0, T1, T2,” and so on.
 These numbers signify the number of rooms in an apartment.
 So ” T2″ would be an apartment with two bedrooms and full amenities, and “T0” means a studio apartment.

-Furthermore, estate agents in Portugal work on commission, meaning that there no agent fees.
+Estate agents in Portugal work on commission, meaning that there are no agent fees.
 There are various websites that can provide you with real estate services in Portugal, such as Century 21, IMO, and Sapo.
 Some local papers also include property advertisements, such as Diário de Notícias, Jornal de Notícias, and Correio da Manhã.

 A Step by Step Guide to Buying Real Estate in Portugal

 The NIF number is a tax number that allows you to open a bank account and make transactions in Portugal.
 You can acquire this number yourself or hire an attorney to get it for you.

 In this step, you can view properties either online or in-person in Portugal, and select the one that is most suitable for you.